ARMmbed/rise-workshop-manchester/instructions.md

 PwmOut blue(D6);
 ```

 **Note:** I have two kinds of the 3-color LEDs.
 One with 4 pins, one with 6 pins.
 On the 4-pin one, there's (from left-to-right, GND is longest) RED, GND, GREEN, BLUE.
-On the 6-pin one, treat it as three separate LEDs (so 3 pins to GND, one to RED, etc.).
+On the 6-pin one, the two middle pins (longest) are GND.
+The other pins are RGBB.

 You can set the intensity of the LED like this: